MicrosoftDocs/mixed-reality/mixed-reality-docs/porting-guides.md

 For more details, see the [Coordinate systems in Unity](coordinate-systems-in-unity.md) page.

 Some applications use a rectangle to constrain their interaction.
 Retrieving the largest inscribed rectangle is not directly supported in the UWP API or Unity.
 The example code linked to below shows how to find a rectangle within the traced bounds.
 It is heuristic based so may not find the optimal solution, however, results are generally consistent with expectations.
 Parameters in the algorithm can be tuned to find more precise results at the cost of processing time.
 The algorithm is in a fork of the Mixed Reality Toolkit that uses the 5.6 preview MRTP version of Unity.
 This is not publically available.
-The code should be directly usable in the final 2017.2 version of Unity that supports Windows Mixed Reality.
+The code should be directly usable in 2017.2 and higher versions of Unity.
 The code will be ported to the current MRTK in the near future.

 [zip file of code on GitHub](https://github.com/KevinKennedy/MixedRealityToolkit-Unity/releases/tag/5.6.MRTP20) Important files:
 * Assets/HoloToolkit/Stage/Scripts/StageManager.cs - example of usage